-On the camera side, essentially nothing has changed since last year, but that isn’t a problem if you’re upgrading from an older phone than one of the Galaxy S20 range.
+On the camera side, essentially nothing has changed since the S20 Plus, but that isn’t a problem if you’re upgrading from an older phone than one of the Galaxy S20 range.
 You're getting an ultra-wide and main camera that are both 12MP, plus a 64MP zoom lens.

-It's a great camera array, and we've ranked both this and the Galaxy S21, which has the same setup, among our very best camera phones, but you won't need to upgrade to the S21 Plus for the photography experience if you already own the S20 Plus; and if you also want the absolute-best camera phone from Samsung, you'll be looking at the Galaxy S21 Ultra.
+It's a great camera array, and we've ranked both this and the Galaxy S21, which has the same setup, among our very best camera phones, but you won't need to upgrade to the S21 Plus for the photography experience if you already own the S20 Plus; and if you also want the absolute-best camera phone from Samsung, you'll be looking at the newer Samsung Galaxy S22 line, and specifically the Galaxy S22 Ultra.

 Overall, then, the Samsung Galaxy S21 Plus is designed for those who want the same mix of affordability and features that the Galaxy S21 offers, but in a larger package.
-It's not for those who want the very best from Samsung, but if you need a larger screen than the Galaxy S21 then you’ll enjoy this handset.
+It's not one of the very best Samsung phones, let alone one of the very best smartphones but if you need a larger screen than the Galaxy S21 then you’ll enjoy this handset.

 Dimensions: 161.5 x 75.6 x 7.8 mm